courtneyjdiamond/pedalstopatterns.github.io/proposal.md

 ## Motivation

-Increasing transportation costs, congested streets, and subway delays across New York City are pressuring residents and tourists alike to find cheaper and faster means of navigating the Big Apple.
-We, as young professionals/students in the city, want to know if turning to CitiBike is a viable alternative, or if the monetary, time, and weather-related costs or availability of biking negate any benefits gained by biking.
-We will explore CitiBike usage, aiming to understand usage patterns related to location within NYC, time of year/seasons, weather, and air quality.
+Increasing transportation costs, congested streets, and subway delays across New York City are pressuring residents to find cheaper and faster means of navigating the Big Apple.
+CitiBikes have had an impact in increasing access to biking as a viable alternative to other means of transportation.
+There is an added health benefit to the physical activity of biking.
+Bike usage also confers health related benefits on air quality.
+The utilization of CitiBikes, however, is dependent on factors such as availability of bike stations, bike lanes, and the cost of bike rides and membership.

+We, as young professionals/students in the city, want to know if turning to CitiBike is a viable alternative.
+We also want to explore if there is differential availability and utilization of CitiBikes across neighborhoods with varied social deprivation index that can exacerbate disparities in health status.
+To that end, we will explore CitiBike usage, aiming to understand usage patterns related to location within NYC, and its relation to social deprivation index, air quality, and health outcomes.

 ## Intended Final Products

 Our aims are detailed below.
-In brief, we intend to make a website summarizing the findings based on our investigation into Citibike data and weather/air quality in NYC.
-This will include interactive visualizations that allow users to investigate their region, time, or weather of interest.
+In brief, we intend to develop a website summarizing the findings of our investigation into Citibike data.
+This investigation will examine the interaction of availability and utilization of CitiBikes, socioeconomic and air quality variability across NYC neighborhoods, and the relation to health outcomes.
+This will include interactive visualizations that allow users to investigate their region of interest, and perhaps identify areas where further

 ## Anticipated Data Sources